pymupdf/PyMuPDF/docs/textpage.rst

       Search for *string* and return a list of found locations.

       :arg str needle: the string to search for.
-Upper and lower cases will all match.
-But beware: this does not yet work for "Ä" versus "ä", etc.
+Upper and lower cases will all match if needle consists of ASCII letters only -- it does not yet work for "Ä" versus "ä", etc.
       :arg bool quads: return quadrilaterals instead of rectangles.
       :rtype: list
       :returns: a list of :ref:`Rect` or :ref:`Quad` objects, each surrounding a found *needle* occurrence.
 As the search string may contain spaces, its parts may be found on different lines.
 In this case, more than one rectangle (resp. quadrilateral) are returned. **(Changed in v1.18.2)** The method **now supports dehyphenation**, so it will find e.g. "method", even if it was hyphenated in two parts "meth-" and "od" across two lines.
 The two returned rectangles will contain "meth" (no hyphen) and "od".